What to Pack for New Orleans Mardi Gras Parade

 If you’re going to a formal event or a “costume de rigueur,” then you will need to dress accordingly; a man wears a white tie and tails, and a woman wears a floor-length gown.
 Unfortunately, tickets to Mardi Gras balls are hard to come by and typically reserved for the Krewe leaders, sponsors, and families, but you never know.

 If you revel in the clubs on Bourbon Street or the Jazz clubs on Frenchmen Street, you might want to dress up.
 Plenty of people do, but equally, many people attend bars and clubs in smart casual clothing, making tackling the crowded streets easier to overcome.
-If you have any particular clubs in mind, check a dress code in advance.
+If you have any particular clubs in mind, check a dress code in advance so you know what to pack for Mardi Gras evening events.

 10) Last but not least, the parade schedule